Black start: Startup sequence

 Often this will happen gradually; starting the entire grid at once may be unfeasible.
-In particular, after a lengthy outage during summer, all buildings will be warm, and if the power were restored at once, the demand from air conditioning units alone would be more than the grid could supply.
-In colder climates, a similar issue can occur in winter with the use of heating devices.
+In particular, after a lengthy outage during summer, all buildings will be warm, and if the power were restored at once, the demand in a cooling climate from air conditioning units alone would be more than the grid could supply.
+In colder climates, a similar issue can occur in winter with the use of heating devices including heat pumps.

 In a larger grid, in addition to this "single island" ("bottom-up") approach, different strategies can be involved: